BLOG

 BLOG CATEGORIES

-When we started raising meat goats we would feed hay in the barn, but over the years we’ve made some changes to our routine and have seen some major successes as a result.
-Agriculture isn’t one size fits all, but we’ve found that what works best for our goats and sheep (as well as our pastures) during the winter is bale grazing.
+When we started raising meat goats we would feed hay in the barn, but over the years we’ve made some changes to our routine and have seen some major successes as a result — including our own time and benefits for the health of our soil and pastures.
+I’ll get into this a bit later in the article.

 What is bale grazing?